iRankHub/backend/docs/api/tournament.md

    c.
 Tournament Creation and Invitation:
    - Use `CreateTournament` to create a new tournament, using the IDs of the created league and format.
-   - Verify that invitation emails are sent to relevant schools (check your email service or logs).
+   - Verify that invitation emails are sent to relevant schools and volunteers (check your email service or logs).
    - Use `GetTournament` to retrieve the created tournament details.

    d.
 Tournament Listing and Updates: